 I know, it's quite pricey, but I guess every now and again, a bit of spoiling can do no harm.
 Especially on a hot summer day.
 Have I ever mentioned that I love summer time?

-How TO make vanilla ice cream without CONDENSED MILK
+How to make vanilla ice cream without condensed milk and without an ice cream machine

-This homemade vanilla ice cream is made with milk, eggs and double or heavy cream, sugar, and vanilla.
+This homemade vanilla ice cream is made with only 5 ingredients: milk, eggs and double or heavy cream, sugar, and vanilla.
 AND NOTHING ELSE, no sweeteners, no condensed milk, no artificial colourings, no nasty things.
 Not even an ice cream maker.

 There is nothing more disappointing when searching for ice cream recipes that reading that it required an ice cream maker.
 Well, what about us, people who do not own such a thing?